Anki Review

 Cross-Platform Synchronization

-Anki offers seamless synchronization across devices through its free AnkiWeb service.
+Anki offers synchronization across devices through its free AnkiWeb service.
 Users can create and review flashcards on their computers, smartphones, or tablets, ensuring that their study materials are always up-to-date and accessible.
 This feature is crucial for learners who need flexibility in their study environments.

 Media Support